run2bizdocs/documentation/en-us/docs/faq.md

     1. To configure a parameter navigate to the screen “Parametrization > Knowledge Management”;
     2. Search for the parameter “SOLR URL server (i.e.: http://localhost:8983/solr/collection_name)”;
-    3. After inserting the SOLR server URL, a URL example would be the following: http://localhost:8983/solr/base_conhecimento .
+    3. After inserting the SOLR server URL, a URL example would be: http://localhost:8983/solr/base_conhecimento .

     INDEXING EXISTING KNOWLEDGE ENTRIES

     1. To index knowledge entries navigate to the screen “System > Configurations > Knowledge Management (Index)”;
-    2. If there are indexed knowledge entries already click on “Remove Knowledge base index”;
+    2. If there are indexed knowledge entries click on “Remove Knowledge base index”;
-    3. Shortly after, click on "Index Knowledge Base";
+    3. Then, click on "Index Knowledge Base";
     4. If any errors occur click on “Refresh the Index Server”;
-    5. Shortly after, click again on ”Index Knowledge Base";
+    5. Then, click again on ”Index Knowledge Base";
-    6. If any errors occur contact the ITSM Support.
+    6. If any errors occur contact the Support.

 ### Problem Management